Unit 16: Final Assignment and Course Review

 Forbidden City, Beijing, China.
 Photo courtesy T. Michelle Romano.

-You've now completed the course and your final project, and you'll reflect on your work in the course.
+As you complete the course with your final assignment, you'll have the opportunity to reflect on your work in the course.

 What you must do in this unit

-- If you have not yet done so, read Rosenzweig's textbook (chapter 9: Final Thoughts).
+- If you have not yet done so, read Rosenzweig's Final Thoughts.

 - Submit the required Reflective paragraph (20 points).

-- Post in the discussion forum a comment on what you found most interesting about your study in this course and include a suggestion for improving the course.
+- Post on your blog (5 points) a comment on what you found most interesting about your study in this course.
+Please also include a suggestion for improving the course.
 Suggestions are very valuable as we are always making revisions to the course.
-(5 points)